baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Popups.md

 ### Forms9Patch.BubblePopup Unique Properties

-- `Content`: The `VisualElement` that will be the content for the popview.
+- `Content`: The `VisualElement` that will be the content for the popup view.
 Layouts and Views are fair game.
 - `Target`: The `Xamarin.Forms.VisualElement` to which the bubble popup will point.
 - `PointerLength`: how long is the pointer.
 - `PointerTipRadius`: what is the radius of the pointer's tip?